 Also, be mindful that in any real estate transaction where the seller neglects to pay the transfer tax, the burden falls to the buyer!

-Also, if the seller is not a US citizen or resident alien then the seller must sell 15 percent of the purchase price to the IRA.
-If the seller neglects to do that or get a FRIPTA (Foreign Investment in Real Property Tax Act) form signed by the seller, then the burden falls upon the buyer to pay these taxes.
+More, if a seller is not a US citizen or resident alien then the seller must pay 15% of the purchase price to the IRS.
+If the seller neglects to do that or get a FRIPTA (Foreign Investment in Real Property Tax Act) form signed by the seller, then the burden falls upon the buyer to pay these taxes too.